magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_living-with-the-cobra.md

 ended.
 The Buddha called the attainment of final enlightenment an ‘extinguishing’, in the same way that fire is extinguished.
 We extinguish fire at the place at which it appears.
 Wherever it is hot, that’s where we can make it cool.
-And so it is with enlightenment. is found in Enlightenment and delusion exist in the same place, just as do hot and cold.
+And so it is with enlightenment.
+Nibbāna is found in saṃsāra.
+Enlightenment and delusion exist in the same place, just as do hot and cold.
 It’s hot where it was cold and cold where it was hot.
 When heat arises, the coolness disappears, and when there is coolness, there’s no more heat.
 In this way Nibbāna and saṃsāra are the same.

 We are told to put an end to saṃsāra, which means to stop the ever-turning cycle of confusion.
 This putting an end to confusion is